-The reviewers found that there is strong evidence that a long-term monitoring programme would require a survey design that covers much of the Mediterranean, including areas outside of the four subareas currently surveyed.
+The reviewers found that there is strong evidence that a long-term monitoring program would require a survey design that covers much of the Mediterranean, including areas outside of the four subareas currently surveyed.
 Given cost limitations, one option to accomplish this is to continue annual spatial and temporal sampling coverage in the four main spawning areas at current levels, and to cover the remaining spawning area with less effort.
 Model-based methods could be used to combine data from the two survey components and complement the design-based methods used to date.
 Given the difficulties that observers face in recording reliable data for the line transect method, the use of high-resolution imagery should be considered as an alternative to observers, possibly in conjunction with long-distance drones.
 Video or still images taken from higher altitude provide a permanent record, allowing verifiability.
 In addition, the reviewers found several inconsistencies in the re-analysis results, which suggested errors in the computer code that needed to be corrected.
+The detailed individual reports are available in Annex 1b, document no. 8 and 9, while the final report is available in Annex 1a, document no. 1.